bmswens/affms/README.md

 # AFFMS (Air Force Fitness Mock System)

-A webapp for managing PT tests for individuals and groups of people.
+A webapp for managing USAF PT tests for individuals and groups of people.

 Currently hosted at [AFFMS.app](https://affms.app/)